 Adapting for the Reception: Practicality Meets Style

-Some brides opt for a subtle change between the ceremony and reception for comfort or a different vibe.
+Some brides switch between the ceremony and reception for comfort or to change the mood.

 - Veil Removal: If you wore a veil, your stylist can ensure its removal is seamless, perhaps adding a comb or fresh flowers to fill the void.